-The appeal request and supporting evidence must be submitted to the Teaching and Learning Department within 10 school days of the multi-disciplinary selection committee’s decision notification.
+The appeal request and supporting evidence must be submitted to the Teaching and Learning Services Department within 10 school days of the multi-disciplinary selection committee’s decision notification.

 The district’s multi-disciplinary selection committee will review the student’s file, assessment profile data, and additional evidence provided in the request for appeal.